maytran/waffle/README.md

-# Welcome to Advanced Git and GitHub
+# Welcome to Advanced Git and GitHuba change by rich
-This is a new line :)
+This is a new line :) another change
 ## Requested class resources

 add in new line1